-My wife and I went half expecting the black-clad gentlemen that sometimes haunt Vienna’s coffee houses with their unparalleled ability to be polite, friendly and condescending all at the same time.
+My wife and I went to the Jausen Station half expecting the black-clad gentlemen that sometimes haunt Vienna’s coffee houses with their unparalleled ability to be polite, charming and condescending all at the same time.

 You’re in the middle of the grounds of the Habsburg summer palace, but you wouldn’t necessarily know it.
 The house and seating areas are ringed by tall hedges on one side and a lengthy grassed area bounded by trees on the other.

 You can’t help but relax.
 We arrived on a Sunday morning in May and found a seat with relative ease, but perhaps it gets busier in the peak summer months.

-Now let’s talk cakes.
+Now, let’s talk cakes.

 The group has its own patisserie producing the kinds of cakes Vienna is famous for.
-So you face the eternal dilemma…do you take a healthy vegan, organic option, or do you pig out on a killer cake?
+So you face the eternal dilemma…do you take a healthy vegan organic option, or do you pig out on a killer cake?

 Good to know

-My kids are grown up now, but it seems very family friendly, perhaps echoing the building’s origins in the early 1800s as a pavilion for the young Habsburg boys to play and exercise in.
+My kids are grown up now, but everything seems very family friendly, perhaps echoing the building’s origins in the early 1800s as a pavilion for the young Habsburg boys to play and exercise in.

-There’s a “parking space” for prams, a microwave for warming milk, an outdoor baby changing table, and a kiddy’s play area off to one side.
+We found a “parking space” for prams, a microwave for warming milk, an outdoor baby changing table, and a kiddy’s play area off to one side.
 Oh, and a deck chair-strewn glade for “older kiddies” to forget the stress of modern life and regress into the optimism of more innocent times.

-How to get there
+How to get to Landtmann’s Jausen Station

-Landtmann’s Jausen Station is about 200m off to the right as you face the rear of the palace, “hidden away” among the trees.
+Landtmann’s Jausen Station is about 200m off to the right as you face the palace on the garden side, “hidden away” among the trees.
 You can also reach it from the eastern side of the park where the Schönbrunn subway station is.
 See the map below for details…

-Address: Landtmann’s Jausen Station, Schönbrunner Schlosspark (Kronprinzengarten), 1130 Vienna | Website
+Address: Schönbrunner Schlosspark (Kronprinzengarten), 1130 Vienna | Website